trevorlinton/toc/proposals/akkeris.md

 ## Who is currently known to be using this?

 O.C.
-Tanner (who currently funding maintenance on it), uses it in production for 1,000 microservices deployed in the separate countries.
+Tanner (who is currently funding maintenance on it), uses it in production for 1,000 microservices deployed in the separate countries.
 In additional Big Squid a analytics start up.
 Collectively the user base is over 300 engineers.

 ## Project logo